Advocating for stronger and more democratic political donation and spending laws

 Loopholes in Federal Canadian Law

 In December 2006, Parliament passed Bill C-2 (the so-called “Federal Accountability Act” (FAA) — Details of changes made by Bill C-2) which made historic changes to Canada’s 33-year-old political fundraising rules in the Canada Elections Act.
-Among other progressive changes, as of January 1, 2007:
+Further changes were made by the Trudeau Liberals between 2015 and 2019 with Bill C-50 and C-76.
+Among other progressive changes:

-- there is a $1,200 annual limit on donations by each Canadian to each federal political party, and a combined total limit of $1,100 annually to each parties’ riding associations (and, during an election campaign, the same combined total limit applies to donations to each party’s election candidates);
+- there is a $1,600 (increasing by $25 each year) annual limit on donations by each Canadian to each federal political party, and a combined total limit of $1,600 (increasing by $25 each year) annually to each parties’ riding associations (and, during an election campaign, the same combined total limit applies to donations to each party’s election candidates);

 - corporations, unions and other organizations are banned from making donations;